-I found this through some daisy-chaining after watching this music video, which has been making the rounds of conservative sites everywhere.
+I found this music video interesting, which has been making the rounds of conservative sites everywhere.
 It tells the true story of how his adopted daughter was barely saved from abortion.
 The music might be kind of edgy for this crowd, but I mostly dig it, minus the ballerina chicks, which are supposed to be angels, I think.
 The string quartet at the end is very cool.

 They’re not taking her

 I thank Bill Gaither for suggesting this song to the Isaacs and the Isaacs for recording it, because heaven forbid there should be any great 80s songs I haven’t yet discovered!
 For those who know it already, you might have thought it strange to see the ISAACS of all groups covering a secular Brit-pop track.
 But that just shows you Gaither’s genius, and the production talents of the Isaacs in making it their own.
 I went and found Mike and the Mechanics’ original after listening to their performance at NQC, thinking it couldn’t possibly measure up to what they did.
 Surprisingly, I found the original quite strong as well.
 Paul Carrack is a great vocalist.
 I do think the choir sections are a bit dull, but Paul improvises well over top of them.